-Bottom line: As you review with First Aid, memorize key facts and details of difficult to remember concepts, by using Picmonic’s picture mnemonics and intelligent retention-building quizzes.
+Bottom line: As you review Picmonics and First Aid, memorize key facts and details of difficult-to-remember concepts, by using Picmonic’s picture mnemonics and intelligent retention-building quizzes.

 Bottom line: Quiz yourself by book chapter to maximize retention of everything you are studying.

 Picmonic offers the greatest coverage of First Aid topics of any visual learning resource for medical students.
 Which explains why medical students have been using Picmonic to get the most out of First Aid for over 5 years.